metagenes/Book-Library/README.md

 This is a simple book library manager WebPage displaying list of book on Carousel and Cards.

-The entire application is contained within the `index.js` file.

 ## Dependencies
 1. React